 Links to online resources with relevant passwords/ instructions (e.g. Seneca, Educake, Linguascope, Hegarty Maths);

 Opportunities for students to practise, test themselves and self-assess.

-All tasks set to be completed outside of school are uploaded to Google Classroom and Show My Homework.
-We are currently phasing out Show My Homework in favour of Google Classroom so this is the primary platform to use.
-Students have been invited to join their Google Classroom by each of their teachers and it has been explained how they can receive assignments and upload work.
+All tasks set to be completed outside of school are uploaded to Google Classroom.
+Students have been invited to join their Google Classroom by each of their teachers, and it has been explained how they can receive assignments and upload work.
 Please click here for a reminder on how to do this.

 Parents can monitor their child’s tasks by being invited to join the Google Classroom by the class teacher.
 Here is a useful video that outlines Google Classroom for parents.

 We also expect students in year 7 to be reading for pleasure, and silent reading takes up a portion of form time.
 Please support us in encouraging your child to read, ideally by reading with them if possible.

 We would expect a year 7 student to be spending around 45 minutes a week on each subject outside of school.
 Here are some ways in which you can support your child with independent learning at home: